Day 1: Quito - Otavalo - Ibarra - Chaski Antawa train - Salinas (L)

 Hotels - restaurants (or similar):

-Wednesday and Saturdays departures.
+Daily departures except Monday and Tuesday.
 Does not operate on Easter, Christmas and New Years.

 - Pinsaqui: Hacienda Pinsaqui or Karanki Magdalena